 What does it mean to Assemble the Record?

-"Assemble the Record" refers to the trial court clerk's office's action of placing together all of the original papers, exhibits, and the transcript, if any, filed in the trial court.
+"Assemble the Record" refers to the lower court clerk's office's action of placing together all of the original papers, exhibits, and the transcript, if any, filed in the lower court.
 This process begins once you file your Notice of Appeal with the trial court.
 Once the record has been assembled, it is not sent to the Appeals Court.
-Instead, during the course of the appeal, the trial court keeps the record, and does not send any portion of the record to the Appeals Court, unless requested to do so by the Court.
+Mass.R.A.P.
+18(a).
+Instead, during the course of the appeal, the lower court keeps the record, and does not send any portion of the record to the Appeals Court, unless requested to do so by the Court.

-The rules do not specify a deadline for the trial court to complete the assembly of the record.
-Because of the number of cases that the trial courts are asked to handle and assemble, and because the assembly process itself requires careful attention to detail, it may take many weeks for the assembly process to be completed.
-If transcripts have been ordered, the assembly process may be further delayed pending completion of the transcripts, a process that is beyond the control of the clerk's office.
+The lower court clerk must complete assembly of the record within 21 days of receipt of all transcripts, subject to limited exceptions.
+Mass.R.A.P.9(e).
+If transcripts have been ordered, the assembly process may be delayed pending completion of the transcripts, a process that is beyond the control of the clerk's office.

 What is the Notice of Assembly of the Record?

-Once the record has been assembled, the trial court will send you a “Notice of Record Assembly” and send to the Appeals Court what is referred to as the “Record Assembly.”
-The Record Assembly is not the full record that the trial court has placed together, but is a packet of papers that includes copies of the docket entries and the notice(s) of appeal filed.
+Once the record has been assembled, the lower court will send you a “Notice of Record Assembly” and send to the Appeals Court what is referred to as the “Record Assembly.”
+The Record Assembly is not the full record that the lower court has placed together, but is a collection of documents that includes the lower court docket and the notice(s) of appeal filed.
 Once your case has been entered, the Appeals Court relies on the Record Assembly to enter preliminary information about the case.
 The Record Assembly will remain in your case file during the course of your appeal.

 How do I “enter” or “docket” my appeal?

-You must pay a fee to the Appeals Court within ten days of receiving the notice from the trial court clerk, in order to have your case entered into the court’s docket.
+You must pay a fee to the Appeals Court within 14 days of receiving the notice from the lower court clerk, in order to have your case entered into the Appeals Court’s docket.
 The docket fee is $300 per appealing party.
 For example, if you and your spouse are both appealing, the fee is $600.
 The Appeals Court will accept payment in cash, check or money order, by credit card, or via eFileMA.com.
 Please note that if you electronically enter your appeal via eFileMA.com, the provider will charge you a separate convenience fee.
 Any check or money order is made payable to the "Commonwealth of Massachusetts."
 You may pay in person or mail your payment to: